zigster64/libadl/src/lua/RE/README.md

 - detailed rules on deployments
 - commander actions
 - highly detailed rules on leader injuries !
+- a few Chef de Bataillon level tweaks thrown in for Battalion formations and evolutions.

 Probably a bit more complicated than straight Empire, these rules have a huge number of extra tables to consult, so they are a great candidate for automation.